centiservice/mats3_site/_docs/B-Intro-05-devops-happiness.md

   byte array which you need to store, typically in a database.
 The Mats Flow is now "frozen".
 When you eventually get the response from the outside service, you can unstash the Mats Flow and provide the result.
 This can also be used to park a flow while a human is evaluating some details, e.g. identification - but it is not meant for long term storage.
-* On the stage context, you can add metric measurements and timings, e.g. how long a db query takes.
+* Add own metrics: On the stage context, you can add metric measurements and timings, e.g. how long a db query takes.
   These are available for the Interceptor API, and can be output in logging and metrics - see next chapter.
 * `MatsFuturizer`-utility for sync-async bridge - see [own article](/docs/sync-async-bridge/)

 ### TraceId - following a Mats Flow from start to finish

 When initiating a Mats Flow, you are required to provide a 'traceId'.
 This identifier follows all the stage processing through the Mats fabric, and - if you use a centralized logging system (well, of course you do) - you can use this id to follow the flow from message reception, processing, and message send, for each stage.
-This is put on the MDC of SLF4J, so that any output log lines within a processing will also be tagged.
+The traceId is put on the MDC of SLF4J, so that any output log lines within a processing will also be tagged.

 In addition, it is highly suggested to use meaningful and information-rich traceIds, so that you can read out quite a bit of information from the id alone.

-Such a logic is obviously mandatory for every multi-service solution, but you'll often have to jump through hoops and code quite a bit to get this to follow through.
+Such a tracing solution is obviously mandatory for every multi-service solution, but you'll often have to jump through hoops and code quite a bit to get this to follow through.
 With Mats, you get this for free - and if you give some thought to how you cook up that id, you gain even more.

 There's also a concept of `initiatorId`, as well as the `appName` and `appVersion`.
 All these follow the Mats flow from start to finish, and give you many angles to understand both individual flows, and also aggregates.